Irony in Children’s Literature

-1. The Wizard of Oz
+Example #1: The Wizard of Oz (By L. Frank Baum )

-2. Harry Potter and the Sorcerer’s Stone
+Example #2: Harry Potter and the Sorcerer’s Stone (By J. K. Rowling)

 In one of the classic poems that everyone has read at some time in elementary school, the speaker of the poem criticizes the little boy’s room, saying:

 While the words of this story aren’t overtly ironic, the age at which we read the story is.
 The story was developed after the author’s son asked for drinks, toys, and “another story” before going to bed.
 The cycle that the mouse goes through in the book is built to be a bit of irony for the poor mom who has to go through all of that.

 This story is ironic from the start of the book, because these small creatures that live in the walls aren’t borrowing from the full grown humans who live in the house – they are stealing from them.

 Example #8: Where the Wild Things Are (By Maurice Sendak)

 In this book, Max is, to be honest, a completely terrible little boy.
 He runs around and yells at his mother, threatening to cannibalize her.
 His mother then, in a fit of irony that only a few caught in grade school, puts him to bed without any dinner.

 In this more recently popular children’s book, Jasper is a young rabbit who absolutely loves carrots.
 However, one day the carrots turn on him, and start stalking him!
 If there is something more overtly ironic than carrots scaring a rabbit, it will be hard to find.